Guidelines that'll help you make this transition with ease.

 Account Type

-Next, take a look at whether your current account type meets some of your requirements.
-For example, if you started out as a sole proprietor but now run a limited company, you're most likely going to need a far more sophisticated account structure.
+Next, think about the type of account you need.
+For example, if you started out as a sole trader but now run a limited company, you're most likely going to need a far more sophisticated account structure.

 Transaction Volume

-Lastly, it's worth analysing some of your transaction history to better understand how frequently you make transactions and what category they typically are.
-This essentially lets you figure out what some of the more important account features that you actually need are.
+Lastly, it's worth analysing some of your transaction history to better understand how frequently you make certain transactions.
+This can be useful when working out what fees you'll need to pay on the account.

 Bank Options